claymation296/polymer-html-loader/README.md

 # Why this loader
 Writing HTML inside a JavaScript file is cumbersome and we lose autocomplete, and static analysis from our Text Editors and IDEs.
 Why not have an automatic way that creates these Polymer Templates for us?

+Also, as of Polymer v3.5, using the 'html' template function as a regular javascript function (e.g html([myHtmlString])) is prohibited.
+This is due to v3.5's support for Trusted Types, which help prevent XSS attacks.

 With this, you just include your .html template in your Polymer component, and you're set!
 The loader takes care for creating the file for you!